ErikBongers/MathParser/README.md

 * [TODO]: make min and max varargs?

 ## Technical
 The main parser project is **MathParserDll** and is written in C++.
-It is a homebrew recursive descent parser (brute force) with 2 keep-aheads and 1 push-back.
+It is a homebrew recursive descent parser (brute force) with 2 look-aheads and 1 push-back.
 Parser errors are non-blocking.
 ### Projects
 * **MathParserDll** main parser project.